Brandenburg Gate: Cold War

-After Germany's surrender at the end of the war, the Brandenburg Gate was located in the Soviet occupation zone, directly next to the border to the zone occupied by the British, which later became the border between East and West Berlin.
-In connection with the East German uprising of 1953, three men took down the red flag on the roof of the Brandenburg Gate and, shortly after noon on 17 June 1953, hoisted the joint black-red-gold flag of East Germany and West Germany.
-One of the three men, Wolfgang Panzer, probably paid for this action with his life and was never seen again.
+After Germany's surrender at the end of World War II, the Brandenburg Gate stood in the Soviet occupation zone, directly adjacent to the British sector.
+This boundary later became the border between East and West Berlin.
+Initially, the Flag of the Soviet Union was raised atop the monument.
+On 17 June 1953, amid the East German uprising of 1953, three men scaled the gate, removed the Soviet flag, and hoisted the black-red-gold flag shared by both German states.
+One of these men, Wolfgang Panzer, went missing shortly after and likely paid for the action with his life.
+Despite this turmoil, the standard black, red, and gold tricolour flag flew from the Brandenburg Gate from 1949 until 1959, serving as a shared symbol before East Germany altered its design.

-On 21 September 1956, the East Berlin magistrates decided to restore the only surviving but damaged former city gate.
-Despite heated arguments and mutual accusations, both parts of Berlin worked together on the restoration.
-The holes were patched, but were visible for many years.
-The quadriga was completely recreated based on a plaster cast from 1942; the reconstruction was carried out by the sculptor Otto Schnitzer and the traditional foundry Hermann Noack in Friedenau.
-The restoration was completed on 14 December 1957.
-The Iron Cross standard above the quadriga was replaced by a wreath, as originally intended, but the Iron Cross returned after German Reunification, and remains in place in 2025.
+On 21 September 1956, the East Berlin magistrate decided to restore the damaged monument, which was the only surviving city gate.
+Despite fierce arguments and mutual accusations, East and West Berlin collaborated on the project.
+Workers patched the structural holes, though the repairs remained visible for years.
+The quadriga was entirely recreated using a 1942 plaster cast.
+Sculptor Otto Schnitzer and the traditional Hermann Noack foundry in Friedenau completed the reconstruction, and the restoration finished on 14 December 1957.
+The Iron Cross atop the quadriga was replaced with a wreath, reflecting the original design.
+On 7 October 1959, the Flag of East Germany was raised on the roof to mark the 10th anniversary of the country's founding.

 Vehicles and pedestrians could travel freely through the gate until the day after construction began on the Berlin Wall on Barbed Wire Sunday, 13 August 1961.
+After constructing the initial wall, the East German government had planned to demolish the gate as a symbol of Prussian militarism; however those plans were later abandoned.
 West Berliners gathered on the western side of the gate to demonstrate against the Berlin Wall, among them West Berlin's mayor, Willy Brandt, who had returned from a federal election campaign tour in West Germany earlier the same day.
 The wall passed directly by the western side of the gate, closing it throughout the Berlin Wall period, which ended on 22 December 1989.
+The Iron Cross returned after German reunification, and remains in place today.